Ahmad6564/DSD-project/README.md

 # DSD-project
  The project is fast matrix multiplication on FPGA.
 Data must be transferred from PC to FPGA via UART or Ethernet cable and result be sent back and stored in a file.
 ## UART One-Way Communication
 This repository demonstrates the implementation of a UART (Universal Asynchronous Receiver/Transmitter) one-way communication system on FPGA using Verilog.
-It includes a UART transmitter module [uart_tx](#uart-tx) and its corresponding testbench  [uart_tx_tb](#uart-tx-tb)
+It includes a UART transmitter module [uart_tx.v](#uart-tx.v) and its corresponding testbench  [uart_tx_tb.v](#uart-tx-tb.v)
 ### Overview
 UART is a widely used communication protocol that transmits data serially, one bit at a time.
 This implementation focuses on the one-way communication aspect of UART, where data is transmitted from the FPGA to an external receiver.
 ###uart_tx One Way communication